achebrol/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 ### Hardware

 You will want a computer on which to develop code.
 If you develop iOS applications, then you **MUST** have a Mac running the latest version of Mac OSX.
-Android applications can be developed on either platform.
+Android applications can be developed on either Windows or Mac.
+It is no wonder, then, that the platform of choice for mobile development is a Mac.
 My own experience has taught me that the tooling for developing mobile backends in C# and ASP.NET (our primary languages during the course of this book) are better on a PC running Windows 10.
 Thus, my hardware choice is a rather beefy Windows 10 PC for my main development system.
 In addition, I have a [Mac Mini][18] underneath my desk that I use to build the iOS portions of the applications.

 ### Software